Amarsmer/amarsmer/README.md

 `ros2 launch amarsmer_control AI_launch.py`

+Currently the training starts automatically and is stopped with the following command:

+'ros2 topic pub --once /amarsmer/input_str std_msgs/msg/String "data: stop"'

+Currently being worked on:
+    -multiple consecutive training sessions
+    -testing of the neural network

 # License
 Amarsmer package is open-sourced under the MIT License.
 See the LICENSE file for details.